 Consumers are getting more used to mixing and matching products from different companies — Netflix, Hulu, and Amazon Prime coexist on a single smart TV — and it’s likely that combinations such as Android and Mac will become more common as time passes.

-In the meantime, Android File Transfer for Mac is a great option if you’re able to use USB.
-Dropbox or Google Drive offer a decent workaround if not, but a dedicated Android file transfer app like AnyTrans is hard to beat when it comes to making moving files from Android to Mac intuitive and organizable.
+Dropbox or Google Drive offer a decent workaround if not, but a dedicated Android file transfer app like AnyDroid is hard to beat when it comes to making moving files from Android to Mac intuitive and organizable.

-Best of all, AnyTrans for Android is available to you on a free trial through Setapp, a platform of more than 130 best-in-class Mac apps that let you significantly expand the capabilities of your Mac and fill any functionality missing by default.
-Finally, having an Android device stops feeling like a burden.
+Best of all, AnyDroid is available to you on a free trial through Setapp, a platform of more than 240 best-in-class Mac and iOS apps that let you significantly expand the capabilities of your device and fill any functionality missing by default.